 Days 1–2: Arrival in Iceland and Golden Circle tour

-Land in Keflavík airport and transfer to your hotel in Reykjavík.
-If you want to, kick off your vacation with a trip to the Blue Lagoon for the ultimate relaxing welcome to Iceland!
+Land at Keflavík airport and transfer to your hotel in Reykjavík.
+If you want to, head to the Blue Lagoon right away for the ultimate relaxing welcome to Iceland!

-Head over to Gullfoss to see one of Iceland’s most impressive falls, and then pop into Iceland’s unique geothermal-powered tomato farm, Friðheimar.
+Head over to Gullfoss to see one of Iceland’s most impressive falls.
+Then, pop into Iceland’s unique geothermal-powered tomato farm, Friðheimar.

 This pesticide-free greenhouse uses the power of Iceland’s geothermal activity to grow tomatoes and cucumbers all year round.
 You can even feast on tomato-themed dishes at the restaurant.